carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 Please let us know whether you like it and what could be improved!
-We're still working on setting up a bug tracker, but you can email klimek-at-google-dot-com and chandlerc-at-gmail-dot-com and CC the llvmdev mailing list with questions until then.
+We're still working on setting up a bug tracker, but you can email klimek-at-google-dot-com and chandlerc-at-gmail-dot-com and CC the llvm-dev mailing list with questions until then.
 We also could use help implementing improvements.
 This sadly is really painful and hard because the Phabricator codebase is in PHP and not as testable as you might like.
 However, we've put exactly what we're deploying up